bemurphy/ocruby_redis/redis/redis.md

 !SLIDE incremental bullets

 # So what's cool about this?
-* It's fast.
+* It's very fast.
+* It often closely models our beloved Ruby classes; think Array#pop, shift, +, etc.
 * May require less cognitive overhead for some tasks.

-* It more closes models our beloved Ruby classes, like Array#pop, slice, shift, etc.
+!SLIDE

+# Not quite there yet
+TODO

+!SLIDE bullets

+# Running Redis

+* Linux, BSD, Mac OS X, Solaris
+* No official support for Windows
+* Root privs not needed to get started

 !SLIDE center